pennersr/django-allauth/README.rst

 The following template tag libraries are available:

-- `account_tags`: tags for dealing with accounts in general
+- `account`: tags for dealing with accounts in general

-- `socialaccount_tags`: tags focused on social accounts
+- `socialaccount`: tags focused on social accounts

 Account Tags